PierreKimbanziR/cogip/README.md

 - [Pierre Kimbanzi](https://github.com/PierreKimbanziR) (*companies MVC*),
 - [Emmanuel Trepant](https://github.com/manutrepant) (*contacts MVC, Mockups*),
 - [Guillaume Dery](https://github.com/GuillaumeDery98) (*invoices MVC, upgrade/debug of contact and companie*)
-- [Philippe Gilles](https://github.com/philesgilles) (*team leading, structure, design, auth system, dashboard and users sections, upgrades/debug and overview of team's work, implementation of JS libraries*)
+- [Philippe Gilles](https://github.com/philesgilles) (*team leading, structure, design, auth system, dashboard and users sections, upgrades/debug and overview of team's work, flowcharts, server and database setup and management and implementation of JS libraries*)

 It is a full Administration Tool written in PHP and uses **routed VMC** and some **JS Libraries** It can manage contacts, clients, providers, invoices and users.